-These are important changes that should directly benefit those people who would like to put their mistakes in the past, and improve their future.
+These are important changes that should benefit a large number of people with criminal records in New Jersey.
 For a felony-level offense, the waiting period was reduced from 10 years to 6 years.
 Furthermore, applicants may also ask a court to expunge up to 4 convictions.

 Related content: Expunging Convictions in New Jersey